ninabarzh/broomstick/content/posts/zero-sum-game.md

 ## Breaking the game: is non-zero-sum possible?

 Hope, like Katniss herself, tends to appear when least expected.
 There are rebellion strategies, even now.
-Mutual aid networks in Gaza, for instance, operate as quiet acts of resistance—communal kitchens feeding people where governments fail.
+Mutual aid networks in Gaza, for instance, operate as quiet acts of resistance, communal kitchens feeding people where governments fail.
 Elsewhere, boycott movements, divestment campaigns, and whistleblowers like Snowden attempt to sabotage the spectacle.
 These are not revolutions in the Hollywood sense.
 They are quieter, and far harder to market.
 But they matter.

 Still, the system has its limits.
 Foreign aid, that noble-sounding concept, often functions more like a debt trap.
-Loans from the IMF come with austerity strings attached—liberalise this, privatise that, sell your future for spare change.
+Loans from the IMF come with austerity strings attached, liberalise this, privatise that, sell your future for spare change.

 And what of those who *win*?
 Ukraine, for example, may yet be welcomed into NATO, only to discover that victory comes